paulroberttaylor-zz/paulroberttaylor.github.io/_posts/2017-09-19-dreamhouseapp-testing.md

 title: Setting up Dreamhouse in a scratch org
 layout: default
 comments: true
+published: true
 ---

 # Dreamhouse App in a scratch org

 To prepare for creating UI tests using the new Lightning Testing Service, get the Dreamhouse app installed into a scratch org.

-_Assuming that a dev org has already been authorised using *sfdx force:auth:web:login*_
+_Assuming that a dev org has already been authorised using **sfdx force:auth:web:login**_

 sfdx force:org:create -f config/project-scratch-def.json -a dap